silviokennecke/apple-pay-token-decoder/README.md

 ## Attribution

-This is a fork of [PayU-EMEA/apple-pay](https://github.com/PayU-EMEA/apple-pay)
+This is a fork of [PayU-EMEA/apple-pay](https://github.com/PayU-EMEA/apple-pay).
+The original library was created by [PayU](https://github.com/PayU-EMEA).